 Select from the following to learn more about the Red Light Camera Safety Program

 Ready.
 Set.
 STOP!
-Red light safety cameras are operational at selected locations around the City of Tallahassee.
-The intersections being monitored have some of the highest numbers of red light violations and traffic collisions in our community.
-Making the decision to stop at these intersections and all intersections when the traffic light is red will help keep motorists safe and free from costly fines.
+Red light safety cameras are operational at selected locations around the City of Tallahassee until midnight on August 17, 2015, pending any change that may still be made by the City Commission.
+Now and in the future, making the decision to stop at intersections when the traffic light is red will help keep motorists safe.